 About the Town of Berry

-Flip through scenes from Berry in the Photo Gallery!
+Flip through scenes of Berry in the Photo Gallery!

 Gorgeous ViewsThe town’s location astraddle the edge of the Wisconsin glaciations has left impressive views across its rugged topography that can be caught driving down its winding roads, or seen en masse from atop Indian Lake County Park’s hilltop trail.
 The hillsides are mostly wooded and provide fantastic scenery for a relaxing bike ride or drive, no matter the season.
 Many historic farm buildings and homes dot the landscape throughout the town.
 The views provide great painting or photographing opportunities for all artists.

-Highlights: Wooded parkland, hiking trails, three shelters, softball field, playground equipment, shaded picnic area, historic marker, fishing/picnic sites at nearby Salmo Pond, Ice Age Trail connection
+Wooded parkland, hiking trails, three shelters, softball field, playground equipment, shaded picnic area, historic marker, fishing/picnic sites at nearby Salmo Pond, Ice Age Trail connection.

-Indian Lake County Park [from the website]: The main entrance to Indian Lake Park is located in the town of Berry on Wisconsin Highway 19 about two miles west of US Highway 12.
-At 483 acres, Indian Lake is one of Dane County's largest parks.
-A winding trail leads to a historic chapel built in 1857, located on a hilltop that provides a breath taking view of the lake and surrounding valley.
+The main entrance to Indian Lake Park is located in the Town of Berry on Wisconsin Highway 19 about two miles west of US Highway 12.
+At 483 acres, Indian Lake is one of Dane County’s largest parks.
+A winding trail leads to a historic chapel built in 1857, located on a hilltop that provides a breathtaking view of the lake and surrounding valley.
 A trail has been developed around the entire lake, and miles of cross-country ski and nature trails in the wooded hills provide many recreational opportunities and access to a log cabin warming house.
 The park also has a pet exercise area located adjacent to the small boat launch off Wisconsin Highway 19 at the entrance on the west side of the lake.
 Boats using gas motors are prohibited on Indian Lake (electric motors allowed).

-Highlights: Shelter w/ electricity, historic sites, picnic shelter, fishing, boat launch, skiing, hiking and snowmobile trails, dog exercise area, Ice Age Trail connection
+Shelter w/ electricity, historic sites, picnic shelter, fishing, boat launch, skiing, hiking and snowmobile trails, dog exercise area, Ice Age Trail connection.

-Highlights: Reservable shelter, playing field, waterfowl viewing, prairie observing/plant identification, nature trail (see Town Services for reservation details for the field and shelter)
+Reservable shelter, playing field, waterfowl viewing, prairie observing/plant identification, nature trail (see Town Services for reservation details for the field and shelter).